alenanicole/alenanicole.github.io/project1.md

     </b>
 </html>
 ```
 **'notbalanced.html' is, as the name suggests, not balanced.
-Therfore, it cannot visit any webpages even though it contains a link to 'index.html'**
+Therefore, it cannot visit any webpages even though it contains a link to 'index.html'.**
 <br> <br>
 ```html
 // theend.html